 The database mimics and pays tribute to the only regime which values equality so highly.
 It imposes a formal equality upon the words of democracy, awarding each its own cell in a spreadsheet.
 Nothing in the database indicates that ‘party democracy’ is better or superior to or more hallowed than ‘polite democracy’.

 The more outlandish terms in Gagnon’s database are windows into the odd and playful mixture that constitutes the democratic imagination

 Such unruliness leaves it up to the investigator to determine which term(s) warrant her attention.
 Individual entries mix democracy with outlandish (dare we say ‘barbarian’) adjectives, such as ‘shock-jock democracy’ or ‘lobster bucket democracy’.
-Instead of either dismissing these terms as ‘democratic marginalia’ or hinting that they might as well be , we can treat them as windows into the odd and playful mixture which constitutes the democratic imagination.
-Indeed, insofar as democracy’s words are best treated as metaphors, they are of special importance for democratic peoples, as and discuss.
+Instead of either dismissing these terms as ‘democratic marginalia’ or hinting that they might as well be made-up, we can treat them as windows into the odd and playful mixture which constitutes the democratic imagination.
+Indeed, insofar as democracy’s words are best treated as metaphors, they are of special importance for democratic peoples, as Rancière and Allen discuss.

 From democracy’s words to democracy’s myths

 Just as the database points to democracy’s boundless capacity with respect to adjectival qualifiers, it also implies the implausibility of applying these words to other regime types.
 Ironic aristocracy?
 Hallucinatory oligarchy?
 Dominated tyranny?
 If such terms fail to register with us, it is because of the nature of linguistic artefacts.
 These are not merely mental constructs, but also and at the same time, part of the environment into which they are born.
 As William Sewell has argued, there is ‘a reciprocal constitution of semiotic form and material embodiment’.